Learning Where It Matters: Geometric Anchoring for Robust Preference Alignment: Experiments

 \paragraph{Alignment Performance.} Table~\ref{tab:main_results} summarizes instruction-following performance across model families.
-Overall, GAPO is consistently competitive and typically improves alignment metrics relative to strong reference-based and reference-free baselines.
+Overall, GAPO consistently matches or improves alignment metrics relative to strong reference-based and reference-free baselines.
 The gains are not confined to a single benchmark: we observe improvements on both AlpacaEval~2.0 and Arena-Hard, suggesting that the benefit is not merely an artifact of a particular evaluator.

 \paragraph{Reasoning Preservation.} A common pitfall of preference optimization is the trade-off between improved instruction-following and degraded reasoning (the \emph{alignment tax}).
-Table~\ref{tab:reasoning} shows that GAPO improves alignment while largely preserving reasoning performance across model families.
+Table~\ref{tab:reasoning} shows that GAPO improves alignment while largely preserving reasoning performance.
 In particular, compared to reference-free training that can exhibit drift, GAPO tends to maintain stronger reasoning scores while still delivering alignment gains.